Dragon8029/100-days-of-code/Attempt4.md

 *Sept 19, 2018*

 After a couple days of being stumped and having troubles connecting source control to CI/CD, I finally got it figured out.
 Now I can continue on with Assignment 3 on Fullstack course by @stephnmf

+---

+##A4D31:
+*Sept 20, 2018*

+Finished up assignment 3, meaning that section 1 is now done of @stephnmf Fullstack course.
+Loving it so far, get to learn some different technologies.
+Decided to go back to the "Complete JavaScript Course" from @Udemy, before I continue with the React course.